 The Whole Family, The Whole Bible, The Whole Year

-Fairfield Grace will be embarking on an exciting journey starting in Fall of 2018 by reading the Bible in a whole new way, through “The Story“, written by Max Lucado and Randy Frazee.
+Fairfield Grace will be embarking on an exciting journey starting the week of October 15, 2018 by reading the Bible in a whole new way, through “The Story“, written by Max Lucado and Randy Frazee.

 The Story is an abridged, chronological Bible that reads like a novel.
 There are no verse references, and Scripture segments are seamlessly woven together with transition text into a single grand narrative.
 For those intimidated or overwhelmed by the unabridged Bible, The Story helps people understand God’s Word more fully and engage with it more easily.